2023 OAD Top Restaurants in North America: The Complete Rankings

 New York City, United States

 Secchu Yokota on East 3rd Street sits in a narrow tier of New York tempura counters where sourcing discipline and omakase format carry more weight than room size or recognition.
-Ranked #74 in Opinionated About Dining's 2025 North America list and holding a Michelin Plate, it offers a high-craft Japanese dining experience at a price point that, relative to its peer set, represents considered value.
+Ranked #74 in Opinionated About Dining's 2025 North America list and holding a Michelin Plate, it offers a high-craft Japanese dining experience at a price point that, relative to its comparable set, represents considered value.

 Los Angeles, United States